-This is the MBA for the leaders of tomorrow!
-Our dedicated and experienced teaching team will turn you into a distinctive manager, providing a superb level of student support to lead you into a unique leadership-oriented career.
-You'll reach new professional heights by studying at a pace that suits you, thanks to our partnership with the Robert Kennedy College's online resources, with the ability to fast track for completion in 18 months.
+Our online MBA can act as a catalyst to your business knowledge and infuse new perspectives to your professional goals.
+Thanks to our partnership with Robert Kennedy College, you can study at a pace that suits you, with the ability to fast track for completion in 18 months.
 Get involved in this exciting opportunity to take the first MBA in the world that focuses on Leadership and Sustainability.

 This course is run in exclusive partnership with the Robert Kennedy College in Zurich, Switzerland and applications should be made directly at their website.